Ling01234/Linear-Regression-Estimator/ideas.md

 8. Make sure to document the code

 ## Analysis

 1. Include example datasets for testing and analysis
 2. We can have simple linear regression and multiple linear regressions
 3. Compare to Python's implementation (sklearn) the accuracy of our implementation

 # TODO:
-1. write predict function -> make sure it works for both simple and multi
-2. make sure to call predict before plotting (in simple linear)